mo0rti/react-native-user-management/README.md

 | db_type | `in_memory` to use a in memory database, `db` to use a MySql database   |
 | db_config | The connection configuration for database when `db_type` value is `db` |

 There are two mock data files, one for user and another  for address.
-These mock files will be injected into database when the `db_type` is `in_memory` as initialization data;
+These mock files will be injected as initialization data into database when the `db_type` is `in_memory`;
 - `./server/src/components/users/repository/mock.json`
 - `./server/src/components/address/repository/mock.json`